couchbaselabs/hippolite/README.md

 hippolite

+hippolite is either "queen of the amazons", or...

-Putting the Hippo CMS on a diet -- by migrating content out of Hippo to another system as a stepwise, incremental maneuver with no downtime.
-In other words, avoid a risky, all-or-nothing, "house moving day" switch.
+Putting the Hippo CMS on a diet -- by migrating content out of the Hippo CMS to another system via a stepwise, incremental approach that avoids downtime.
+In other words, avoid a risky, all-or-nothing, "house moving weekend" switch.

-The destination system is currently to have a growing set of override content held as template files in git and to serve those via nginx which favors those override files and which falls back to proxying to the upstream https://www.couchbase.com server on any content that isn't overridden.
+The approach is to have nginx serve up local override content files and also fall back to proxying to the upstream server of https://www.couchbase.com for any content that's not overridden.

 Install / dependencies...

-For OSX...
+For OSX development...

     brew install nginx